Boeing 787 Dreamliner Provides New Solutions for Airlines, Passengers

 Responding to the overwhelming preference of airlines around the world, Boeing Commercial Airplanes in 2004 launched the 787 Dreamliner, an all-new, superefficient airplane.
 An international team of top aerospace companies builds the airplane, led by Boeing at its Everett, Wash., facility near Seattle and in North Charleston, S.C.

-In addition to bringing big-jet ranges to midsize airplanes, the 787 provides airlines with unmatched fuel efficiency, resulting in exceptional environmental performance.
-The airplane uses 20 percent less fuel than today's similarly sized airplanes.
+In addition to bringing big-jet ranges to midsize airplanes, the 787 family provides airlines with unmatched fuel efficiency, resulting in exceptional environmental performance.
+The airplane uses 20 to 30 percent less fuel with 20 to 30 percent fewer emissions than today's similarly sized airplanes.
 The 787 also travels at a similar speed as today's fastest twin-aisle airplanes, Mach 0.85.
-Airlines also realize more cargo revenue capacity -- a 20 to 45 percent advantage over today's similarly sized airplanes.
+Airlines also realize more cargo revenue capacity - a 20 to 45 percent advantage over similarly sized airplanes.

 Passengers also enjoy improvements on the 787 Dreamliner, from an interior environment with higher humidity to more comfort and convenience.